Divue/My_Codes/Namaste_React/Ep2_Igniting_Our_App/Theory/Theory.md

 ## Q: What is difference between `dependencies vs devDependencies`?

-A: `"dependencies"` : Packages required by your application in production. `"devDependencies"` : Packages that are only needed for local development and testing.
+A: `"dependencies"` : Packages required by your application in production. `"devDependencies"` (-D) : Packages that are only needed for local development and testing.

 ## Q: What is Tree Shaking? in Parcel?